Boorloo Bidee Mia

 Perth-based Aboriginal Community Controlled Organisations, Wungening Aboriginal Corporation (Wungening) and Noongar Mia Mia, were jointly awarded a $6.7 million grant to deliver a low-barrier, culturally informed and responsive accommodation and support service to residents of Boorloo Bidee Mia over three years.

-The grant will be utilised to cover the operational and staffing expenses in addition to the therapeutic service model aimed at addressing the associated addiction and mental health concerns that can lead to chronic homelessness.
+The grant supports a therapeutic service model aimed at addressing the associated addiction and mental health concerns that can lead to chronic homelessness.

 Throughout the life of the service, Communities and its providers, Wungening and Noongar Mia Mia, will draw on the knowledge and expertise of the Aboriginal community and the community services sector to ensure Boorloo Bidee Mia complements and supports existing homelessness services and programs.